AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 ### 🧭 Strategic Communication & Executive Fluency

 - **Strategic Communication Across Leadership Levels** — Developing the ability to communicate clearly across technical and non-technical audiences, build trust, and adapt messaging for executives, peers, and teams.
-This includes understanding the role of both quantitative (data, metrics) and qualitative (narratives, user stories) insights, and when to bring each forward for maximum influence
+This includes understanding the role of both quantitative (data, metrics) and qualitative (narratives, user stories) insights, and when to bring each forward for maximum influenc- **🫶 Creating Environments of Psychological Safety for Innovation and Inclusion**
+- **Psychological safety** - Defined by Dr. Amy Edmondson’s research—is the belief that individuals can speak up, ask questions, raise concerns, or admit mistakes without fear of embarrassment or retribution.
+It is foundational to inclusion, innovation, and team learning.
+Leaders who cultivate psychological safety foster cultures of experimentation, trust, and authentic communication.
+These environments improve strategic decision-making, innovation capacity, and cross-functional collaboration.
+  _Cross-reference: see **Learning Styles & Reflective Practice**._
 - **On Language and Empowerment Framing**
     Strategic communication is not just about clarity — it’s about *framing power*.
 In innovation, leadership, and social impact work, language can either reinforce deficit narratives or uplift empowered solutions.
 Consider these reframes:
     - Instead of “underskilled” populations → “under-connected to opportunity”